 There are multiple dice styles.
 They all fall into one of seven types based on their shape.
 You can tell what they are by the number included in the type.

 For example, D4 = 4-sided die

 (And I had no idea the singular of dice is die.
 That is until spell check blew up with all the times I wrote di.)

 Each die has a unique shape.
 Plus, the numbers on the faces vary.

 • D4: The faces have numbers one to four.
-When you roll the die, the number facing up towards the point is the number you play.
+When you roll the die, the number facing up to the point is the number you play.

 • D6: The sides have numbers one through six.
 The sides will have numerals or dots representing each number.
 This is the most common dice shape for board games.

 • D8: The sides have numbers one through eight.
 It’s a ‘double pyramid’ shape.
-It’s like two pyramids glued together at their bottoms.
+It’s like two pyramids glued together at their bases.

 • D10: The faces have numbers zero through nine or one through ten.
 The odd integers on the faces meet on one side by a point, and the even integers meet on the opposite point faces.
 It’s in the shape of a pentagonal trapezohedron.
-(Yeah, I had to google that too.)
+No, I didn’t know that.
+I googled it. 🤣

 • D12: Numbers one through twelve decorate the faces.
 Each face is a pentagon shape.